 - application fee.

-- lawyer's certificate (Class A open-ended scheme);
+- lawyer's certificate (Class A and Class B open-ended schemes);

 A formal letter of authorisation follows in a matter of days or, if prior arrangement is made with the GFSC, immediately.